neondatabase/website/content/release-notes/2022-07-19-storage-and-compute.md

   - `wal_acceptors` to `safekeepers`
 - Control Plane: Renamed `zenith_admin` role to `cloud_admin`.
 - Pageserver: Implemented a page service `fullbackup` endpoint that works like basebackup but also sends relational files.
-- Pageserver: Added support for importing a base backup taken from a standalone PostgreSQL instance or another Pageserver using `psql` copy.
+- Pageserver: Added support for importing a base backup taken from a standalone Postgres instance or another Pageserver using `psql` copy.
 - Pageserver: Fixed the database size calculation to count Visibility Maps (VMs) and Free Space Maps (FSMs) in addition to the main fork of the relation.
 - Pageserver: Updated the timeline size reported when `DROP DATABASE` is executed.
 - Pageserver: Decreased the number of threads by running gc and compaction in a blocking tokio thread pool.